Synnotech-AG/Synnotech.Core/README.md

 ## Base classes for Entities

-Synnotech.Core offers you the four base classes for entities.
+Synnotech.Core offers you four base classes for entities.
 These are `Int32Entity`, `Int64Entity`, `GuidEntity`, and `StringEntity`.
 All of them offer an `Id` property of the corresponding type which is immutable by default.
 Also, all these classes implement `IEntity<T>` (this interface is part of Synnotech.Core) and `IEquatable<T>` for you (two instances are equal when they have the ID value).
 These base classes are specifically tailored to be used with Object-Relational Mappers or serialization frameworks.

 ### Deriving from the base classes